Theoretical limits for sensing through phase separation: Results

 The usefulness of a second phase-separating system can be illustrated through the following argument: one immediate consequence of comparing two droplet-forming systems is that concentration differences are amplified in the dense phases.
 Randomly sampling an $A$ or $A'$ molecule from the whole system when both subsystems are well-mixed would mean a probability of $\phi_A / (\phi_A +\phi_{A'})$ of picking an $A$ molecule (vs $A'$).
 As a sensing mechanism, this probability describes a Hill curve (or Monod equation) with a maximum slope equal to $1/(4\phi_{A'})$ when $\phi_A=\phi_{A'}$ which defines an effective measure of sensitivity.
 Droplet-proportion sensing is much more precise. {Through a lever rule argument, we expect} a system initialised with concentrations $\bphi$ to nucleate droplets, growing until the concentration in the dilute phase is close to $\bphi^0$.
 Ignoring interfacial effects, the total volume of the dense phase would be approximately set by the supersaturations as $(\varepsilon_A+\varepsilon_S)V\approx 2 {\varepsilon_A} V$ for comparable concentrations of $A$ and $S$.
-Droplet-proportion sensing would then imply a probability ${\varepsilon_A}/({\varepsilon_A + \varepsilon_{A'})}$ of picking $A$ corresponding to an effective sensitivity of $1/4\varepsilon_{A'}$, much greater than that of sampling the initial mixture.
+Droplet-proportion sensing would then imply a probability ${\varepsilon_A}/({\varepsilon_A + \varepsilon_{A'})}$ of picking $A$ corresponding to an effective sensitivity of $1/4\varepsilon_{A'}$, much greater than that of sampling the initial mixture (provided $\varepsilon_{A'}<\phi_{A'}$ which must hold because $\phi_{A'}^0>0$).
+Clearly this (equilibrium) sensitivity can be made large through reducing the supersaturation, as opposed to reducing the overall concentration of $A$ in the absence of droplets, enabling accurate sensing at moderate concentrations.

 While this lever rule argument predicts the sensitivity expected at equilibrium, we demonstrate that one can achieve higher sensitivity in nucleation-limited regimes on relevant sensing timescales.

 Fig. \ref{fig:competition}(b) displays the results of our numerical simulations for two independent ternary mixtures, where the results are strongly controlled by the concentration $\phi_S$ (parametrising the different curves).
 More specifically, we recall that $\phi_{S'}^0$ is the concentration of $S'$ required for the $A'$-subsystem to nucleate droplets given the concentration $\phi_{A'}$.
 In Fig. \ref{fig:competition}(b), we vary the initial concentrations of $S$ and $S'$ through $\varepsilon_{S'}$ as $\phi_S(t=0)=\phi_{S'}(t=0)=\phi_{S'}^0 + \varepsilon_{S'}$ (where the choice of $S'$ label in $\varepsilon_{S'}$ denotes the distance to $\phi_{S'}^0$).
 We expect that at small $\varepsilon_{S'}$, neither system nucleates before the finite decision time due to the rare nucleation discussed in the previous section, whereas at large $\varepsilon_{S'}$, both system nucleate many droplets (see again the schematic in Fig. \ref{fig:second}).